Last Updated: April 25, 2022

 While they’re not quite as bad as monks, rangers are somewhat MAD.
-They don’t need their Wisdom or Constitution as high as monks, but they still need a little bit of both.
+They don’t need their Wisdom or Constitution as high as monks since they’re not locked into melee, but they still need a little bit of both.

 For variant humans, Dexterity gets one of your increases, but your other one can go into either Constitution or Wisdom.
-If you plan to be in melee, consider Dual Wielder to improve your AC and your damage output, or consider Defensive Duelist to pad your defenses.
+If you’re going for a Druidic Warrior build, go for Constitution and Wisdom.
+If you plan to be in melee, consider Dual Wielder to improve your AC and your damage output or Defensive Duelist to pad your defenses.
 Crossbow Expert and Sharpshooter are both great options for ranged builds.
-If you go for Beastmaster, consider Sentinel so that you can get free attacks when enemies attack your animal companion.
+If you go for Beast Master, consider Sentinel so that you can get free attacks when enemies attack your animal companion.
 If you want to emphasize skills, consider Dungeon Delver, Observant, or Skilled.

-Rogues need Dexterity and not much else unless you’re going for Arcane Trickster, so the standard human is largely a waste.
+Rogues need Dexterity and not much else unless you’re going for Arcane Trickster, so the standard human is a waste.

 Variant humans make great rogues.
 Crossbow Expert, Sharpshooter, and Skulker all work great for ranged rogues.
 Defensive Duelist is tempting for melee rogues, but conflicts with Uncanny Dodge.
 Dual Wielder is a mistake.
-Mobile is great because it allows you to hit and run without using Cunning Action to Withdraw.
-If you want to emphasize skills, Alert and Skilled are both good options.
+Mobile is great because it allows you to hit and run without using Cunning Action to Withdraw, leaving your Bonus Action free for two-weapon fighting or for features like Fast Hands.
+If you want to emphasize skills, Alert, Skill Expert, and Skilled are all good options.